lindsayrr8/lindsayrr8.github.io/_posts/2025-05-03-my-new-blog-post.md

 ![top-10-genres-best-sellers-KU](https://github.com/user-attachments/assets/bb2eeea4-f141-4e27-99df-8fe7ac865866)

 From this, it appears that certain genres have their niches of varying popularity.
-Among these, some genres are produced more often than others, and those genres also tend to be top 10 best sellers more often (such as Literature & Fiction, Teen & Young Adult, or Mystery/Thriller/Suspense.)
+Among these, some genres are produced more often than others (such as Literature & Fiction, Teen & Young Adult, or Mystery/Thriller/Suspense.)

 In other words, you could take 1 of **2 approaches:** write in a popular category and compete with many other books, or write in a niche category and take your chances as a best seller among a smaller audience.